samcottle/notes/commandline.md

 - `jobs`: Displays a list of processes running in the background.

 ### Running processes in the background
-If a program is running in the terminal (i.e. you need to press **Ctrl + c** to use the terminal again), and you want to use the terminal for other commands, you can put and ampersand (` &`) after the command.
-This will run the task in the background.
+If a program is running in the terminal (i.e. you need to press **Ctrl + c** to use the terminal again), and you want to use the terminal for other commands, you can run the task in the background.
+To do this add ` &` after the command.
+For example, `xlogo &` runs `xlogo` in the background.

 You can display a list of background processes with `jobs`.
 This also displays a number before to each process:
 ```bash